harrytruman/elk-ansible/README.md

 # ELK for Ansible Tower
 These playbooks install/configure an ELK stack for Tower.
 Elasticsearch, Logstash, Kibana, and Filebeat; optionally with SSL, and the ELK x-pack add-on.

-Before running, be sure to gather facts on inventory hosts.
-If you don't, the Elasticsearch setup will fail trying to use the host memory fact.
+Before running, be sure to update your inventory file to add the username and password that Ansible will run as.
+Also, gather facts on inventory hosts (if you don't, the Elasticsearch setup will fail trying to use the host memory fact).

 `ansible -m setup all`

+And run the ELK install role:

+`ansible-playbook -i inventory/hosts elk.yaml`

 ### Pre-configuration
   1. Extract ELK packages